jmiccoDev/CWMUN-NewYork-2024-Website-Gallery/README.md

 - `public/`: Directory containing public resources such as images and fonts.
 - `components/`: Directory containing reusable components.

-## How to Contribute

-You are welcome to make changes and improvements to this site.
-Feel free to submit a pull request!

 ## Contact

 You can reach me via the following social media platforms: